paulobtn/typecode/README.md

 # Typecode

-Typecode is a typing game for programmers developed in node, react and postgreSQL.
+Typecode is a typing game for programmers developed in Node.js with express, React and postgreSQL.
 It serves random pieces of source code from different open source projects and the user has to type it as fast as possible.
 The game will show the statistics